kyma-project/docker-registry/docs/user/tutorials/01-20-expose-registry.md

 # Expose Registry

-This tutorial shows how you can expose registry to the outside of the cluster with istio.
+This tutorial shows how you can expose the registry to the outside of the cluster with Istio.

 ## Prerequsities